 I wanted to relocate to a new city this year.
 While Vegas has its charms, the heat is killing me.
 The Las Vegas housing market is good and after listing my condo, I got an offer in 12 days.
 I accepted it and sold the condo in June 2019.
-Currently, I’m subletting an apartment until 9/30/19 until I can find a new place to live.
+Currently, I’m leasing an apartment until 9/30/20 until I can find a new place to live.

 Criteria in Deciding Where to Relocate

-Because I am retired, single and debt free, the world is my oyster.
+Because I am retired, single and debt-free, the world is my oyster.
 However, as I am in my late 50s, I prefer my home base to be in the U.S. so I can easily fly to visit family.
-(My son has around 1 year left in his Ph.D. program in California.
+My son has 6 months left in his Ph.D. program in California.
 When and if he completes his doctorate, he has no idea where he will find work.
-He recently told me to go where I want to live and not worry about him.
+He recently told me to relocate where I want to live and not worry about him.
 But, no matter how old your kids are, mothers always worry, don’t they?

 I have scoured the internet looking at various Best/Worst City lists.
-My criteria for the best relocation city for me are governed by the politics of the place, the crime rate, and the weather.
+My criteria for the best city to relocate is governed by the politics of the place, the crime rate, and the weather.
 Once I narrow down the cities that meet those criteria, I will focus on affordability.
 I don’t want to leave Las Vegas and relocate to a city where my budget is tighter!

 Politics in Where to Relocate